 Recently fintech businesses have introduced new products to the market that allow consumers to take control of their finances.
 These businesses are changing the future of the financial industry all together and could have a massive effect on global banking.
 Here are four ways that Payments Technology is changing the business of finance.

 There are several different investment mobile apps available in the market.
-Financial Times recently explored the use of the app Moneybox, that works by rounding up users spending to the nearest pound by connecting to their online bank account and then investing the spare change saved at the end of the week.
+Financial Times recently explored the use of the app Moneybox, that works by rounding up users’ spending to the nearest pound by connecting to their online bank account and then investing the spare change saved at the end of the week.

-It is even possible now to apply and secure a mortgage through end to end online mortgage platforms.
-With Dashly users upload their financial information and then compare mortgage products, before using the app to complete their mortgage application.
+It is even possible now to apply and secure a mortgage through end-to-end online mortgage platforms.
+With Dashly, users upload their financial information and then compare mortgage products before using the app to complete their mortgage application.
 They are able to secure a mortgage digitally within a matter of minutes.